riknoll/bug-arena/docs/distanceToColor.md

 ## Example #example

-In this example, we program our bug's AI so that it turns whenever it bumps into pixels it has already painted
+In this example, we program our bug's AI so that it turns whenever it bumps into pixels it has already painted.

 ```blocks
 hourOfAi.every(50, () => {